alcatraz/Alcatraz/README.md

 ![Alcatraz](http://alcatraz.io/images/header@2x.png)

-Alcatraz is an open-source package manager for Xcode 7+.
+Alcatraz is an open-source package manager for Xcode 7.
 It lets you discover and install plugins, templates and color schemes without the need for manually cloning or copying files.
 It installs itself as a part of Xcode and it feels like home.

+Please note that **plugins are not supported by Xcode 8**.
+See [#475](https://github.com/alcatraz/Alcatraz/issues/475) for more information.

 [![Stories in Ready](https://badge.waffle.io/alcatraz/Alcatraz.svg?label=ready)](https://waffle.io/alcatraz/Alcatraz)
 [![Build Status](https://travis-ci.org/alcatraz/Alcatraz.svg?branch=master)](https://travis-ci.org/alcatraz/Alcatraz)